rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 ---

 How you can enable mTLS authentication with OpenShift using the Ingress Controller Operator (without Service Mesh)?
 How this is implemented in the Ingress Controller and in the OpenShift Routers?
-What are the benefits of implementing mTLS?
+Which are the benefits of implementing mTLS?

 Let's dig in!